 Interactions with Humans

 It is extremely unlikely for Atlantic swimmers and surfers to be bitten by—or even encounter—a shark.
-The University of Florida’s International Shark Attack File recorded a worldwide total of 73 unprovoked shark bites in 2021, 47 of which were in the United States.
+The University of Florida’s International Shark Attack File recorded a worldwide total of 108 interactions, with 41 unprovoked shark bites in the United States in 2022.
 Explore the International Shark Attack File to learn more about:

 - Trends in shark interactions